USDA Loans Guidelines

 To be eligible the applicants middle credit score must be at least a 620.
 The standard debt to income (DTI) ratios for the USDA home loan are 29%/41% of the gross monthly income of the applicants.
-The maximum DTI on a USDA loan is 36%/48% of the gross monthly income.
+The maximum DTI on a USDA loan is 34%/46% of the gross monthly income.
 USDA will allow these DTI ratios with compensating factors.
 There are no guidelines on the amount of applicants per loan, however, non occupying co-borrowers are not allowed, therefore, applicants must provide evidence that it will be their primary address.
 The credit report must document at least two accounts that have been opened for 12 months.
 These accounts can be opened or closed.
 There are alternative methods that can be used to qualify the credit.
 Please contact us for more info.

 The USDA’s Rural Development home loan program requires that the home being purchased meets standard HUD handbook guidelines 4150.2 and 4905.1.
 These guidelines are typical for any government backed loan.
 Any problem with the home being purchased that would impact safety and livability will be an issue, however, if the home doesn’t have any of those problems then you have nothing to worry about.

 Manufactured housing must be permanently installed and meet the HUD Manufactured Housing Construction and Safety Standards and HCFP thermal and site standards.
 Existing manufactured housing will not be allowed unless it is already financed with an USDA loan or it is Real Estate Owned (REO) formerly secured by an USDA loan.
 Although there are not too many lenders willing to do manufactured housing.

 For more information about the USDA loan guidelines fill out a contact form or call to speak to a USDA loan specialist at 1-888-807-2353.